Best Drivers for Beginners

 TaylorMade Stealth 2 HD

-- Who It’s For: Golfers struggling with a slice who want an easy-to-aim solution.
+- Who It’s For: Golfers struggling with a slice who want a simple fix.

-- Why It Works: The Stealth 2 HD’s slightly heel-biased weighting promotes a gentle draw, countering a slice tendency.
-Its broad, confidence-inspiring shape makes it simpler to set up square, so you can focus on making a smooth swing.
+- Why It Works: The Stealth 2 HD’s heel-biased weighting promotes a gentle draw that counters a slice tendency.
+Its broad, confidence-inspiring shape makes it simpler to set up square.
+Now that the Qi35 series is out, you can find these used for $200-$250 — roughly half of what they sold for new.

 Callaway Paradym Ai Smoke Max

-- Who It’s For: Players seeking a consistently strong ball speed across more of the face.
+- Who It’s For: Players who want consistent ball speed across the entire face.

 Ping G430 Max

-- Who It’s For: Slower swingers and slice-prone players wanting easy launch with built-in forgiveness.
+- Who It’s For: Slower swingers who need easy launch and built-in slice correction.

-- Why It Works: As one of the lightest total-weight clubs available, the Air-X Offset feels effortless to swing.
-The built-in offset encourages a squarer clubface at impact, reducing slices and boosting launch height.
+- Why It Works: One of the lightest total-weight drivers you’ll find.
+The built-in offset encourages a squarer clubface at impact, which means fewer slices and higher launch.
+Great for senior players or anyone who doesn’t swing aggressively.

 Titleist TSR1

-- Who It’s For: Golfers who prefer a more traditional aesthetic without sacrificing beginner-friendly performance.
+- Who It’s For: Golfers who want a traditional aesthetic without giving up forgiveness.

 - Why It Works: The TSR1 blends a sleek, classic profile with forgiveness features hidden in its deeper face and engineered weighting.
-You’ll get a familiar look at address while still benefiting from extra launch and stability.
+You get a familiar look at address while still benefiting from extra launch and stability.
+A great used buy now that the GT series has taken over.

 How to Choose and Test Your Driver